Green-Software-Foundation/if/docs/Model Pipeline.md

       cpu: 33   # <-- new
 ```

-The observation is now in a format that can be computed using the rest of the pipeline.
+The input is now in a format that can be computed using the rest of the pipeline.

 Using **Managed Services Adaptor Models** (MSAM), we can quickly model higher-level managed services.